Il Natale in Italia

 On the first day of the new year, Italians believe that to wear the colour red (rosso) and to eat lentils (le lenticchie) will bring good luck.
 Some people carry a handful of raw lentils in a tissue in their handbag or pocket.

 The 6 January is an important date in Italy.
 It celebrates the end of the journey of the Three Kings - i Re Magi - when they found the Baby Jesus in the stable of Bethlehem.
 This celebration is called l' Epifania and Italian children love it because the Christmas witch, called la Befana, arrives during the night, flying on her broomstick.

 Italian children hang up a stocking - una calza - before they go to bed on the night of 5 January.
 La Befana enters the houses whilst everyone is asleep and fills the stockings with gifts.

 But beware!
 Children are warned that, if they have misbehaved, la Befana will fill their stockings with - il carbone - coal!
 Usually, children will find some black sweets included in their stocking: sweets that look like coal!

 In the photo you can see sweet 'coal' that is put in Italian children's stockings on 6 January.

 It is called il carbone dolce.

+The old woman felt so sorry that she had not accompanied the Kings.
 In order to apologise for her decision to stay at home, every year she brings gifts to children on the 6 January.
-This replicates when the Kings visited the Baby Jesus and gave Him their gifts.
+This replicates the date when the Kings visited the Baby Jesus and gave Him their gifts.